-At December 31, 2010, we had significant concentrations of credit risk as follows:
+At December 31, 2011, we had significant concentrations of credit risk as follows:

-- Cash and cash equivalents-approximately \$27.0 million of the Company's cash and cash equivalents at December 31, 2010 were invested in tax-exempt money market funds. - Marketable securities-All investments are held in publicly-traded securities, which includes \$23.0 million, at fair value, in municipal bonds.
+- Cash and cash equivalents-approximately \$44.5 million of the Company's cash and cash equivalents at December 31, 2011 were invested in tax-exempt money market funds.
+Fair value was determined using quoted prices in active markets for identital securities. - Marketable securities-All investments are held in publicly-traded securities, which includes \$11.4 million, at fair value, in municipal bonds.

-4. Fair Value Measurement
+3. Fair Value Measurement